Librarika/manual/docs/cataloging.md

 ### Bulk Import

-Librarika support builk import of catalog items in CSV formats.
+Librarika support bulk import of catalog items in CSV formats.

 #### a.
 Prepare your data